buildo/book/book/frontend/tutorial/step_7.md

 We just overridden its default background color, via sass variables override, and customized its border and shadow.

-Eventually, make it part of our set of Basic, reusable, components, by adding a line to `src/app/components/Basic/index.ts`:
+Finally, make it part of our set of Basic, reusable, components, by adding a line to `src/app/components/Basic/index.ts`:

 ```ts
 import Panel from './Panel';